 3. Medical eligibility

 Benefits are only available to those who have a severe, long-term, total disability.
-Your condition needs to interfere with basic work activities and it has to be expected to last at least one year.
+Your condition needs to interfere with basic work activities, and it must be expected to last at least one year.

 More likely than not, you will need to appeal.
 That’s when a social security disability attorney comes in handy.
 You need to request a review within 60 days of when you received the denial letter.
 Then, if you’re denied again, you can appeal by requesting a hearing with an administrative law judge.